-The hedging expenses during 2021 were pretty much in line with the situation as of December 31, 2020.
 Interest rates are still lower in the Eurozone compared to the US.
 The Interest Rate Differential is effectively a cost component for the Fund.
-During the year 2021 direct foreign exchange exposures were hedged in full.
-Also during 2022 we anticipate to hedge direct foreign exchange exposures in full.
+During the year 2022 direct foreign exchange exposures were hedged in full.
+Also during 2023 we anticipate to hedge direct foreign exchange exposures in full.

-In 2021, the Net Asset Value of the fund increased from USD 143.3 million to USD 154.9 million.
+In 2022, the Net Asset Value of the fund decreased slightly from USD 154.9 million to USD 152.5 million.

-From January 1, 2021 to December 31, 2021 the net returns for the various share classes were as follows (including dividends for Class B-D, Class I-D and Class U-D):
+From January 1, 2022 to December 31, 2022 the net returns for the various share classes were as follows (including dividends for Class B-D, Class I-D and Class U-D):

-2021 2020
+2022 2021

-Class A (USD) +4.64% +1.75%
+Class A (USD) +2.43% +4.64%

-Class B-A (EUR) +3.80% +0.19%
+Class B-A (EUR) +0.68% +3.80%

-Class B-D (EUR) +3.78% +0.18%
+Class B-D (EUR) +0.68% +3.78%

-Class F (EUR) +3.80% +0.19%
+Class F (EUR) +0.68% +3.80%

-Class I-A (EUR) +3.70% +0.06%
+Class I-A (EUR) +0.58% +3.70%

-Class I-D (EUR) +3.67% +0.04%
+Class I-D (EUR) +0.58% +3.67%

-Class U-A (USD) +4.38% +1.50%
+Class U-A (USD) +2.15% +4.38%

-Class U-D (USD) +4.35% +1.48%
+Class U-D (USD) +2.13% +4.35%

 Following the implementation of a new impact model in 2020, the Joint Impact Model (JIM), used for impact reporting, the model continued to develop throughout 2021.
 The most significant change is the full alignment between the Partnership for Carbon Accounting Financials (PCAF) and the JIM announced in November 2021.
 While the collaboration is making the JIM available to all PCAF participating banks in developing countries, it did significantly increase the impact indicators outcomes.
-Where the JIM previous only took into account the impact data related the new financial instrument provided, the PCAF methodology requires to take into account also the previously existing impact.
+Where the JIM previously only took into account the impact data related the new financial instrument provided, the PCAF methodology requires to take into account also the previously existing impact.
 This adds in many cases a substantial number per indicator even if the actual investment is focused on e.g. financing a green line at a financial institution or used for a significant reduction in energy usage.

-The JIM model is already being adopted by over 50 financial institutions and the number of participants of PCAF is >200.
-FMO implemented the amended aligned methodology at the end of the second quarter.
-Due to this change the impact figures of the 2020 Annual Report of the Fund are not comparable to those reported by the end of 2021 while both represent the correct figure at that time following the then applicable methodology.
+The JIM model is already being adopted by over 150 financial institutions and the number of participants of PCAF is >360.
+Due to this change the impact figures of the 2020 Annual Report of the Fund were not comparable to those reported by the end of 2021 while both represent the correct figure at that time following the then applicable methodology.
+Figures between 2021 and 2022 do represent the same methodology and are in that sense comparable.
 In the chapter Development Impact additional details are provided.